apache/druid/docs/tutorials/index.md

 * Linux, Mac OS X, or other Unix-like OS (Windows is not supported)

 > **Warning:** Java 8 is required to run Druid.
 While Druid will start with a higher version of Java it will not function correctly.
+>
+> If needed, you can specify where to find Java using the environment variables DRUID_JAVA_HOME or JAVA_HOME.
+For more details run the verify-java script

 ### Hardware